-Genital warts are inextricably linked to the human papillomavirus or HPV.
-HPV is a common virus that infects skin and mucous membranes, which can cause genital warts.
+Genital warts are inextricably linked to the human papillomavirus (HPV) – a common virus that infects skin and mucous membranes.
 People with genital warts often feel ashamed, uncomfortable and embarrassed, which sometimes leads to depression.
-For HPV there is no treatment, genital warts are easy to treat, but they can come back and can then be treated again.
+While for HPV there is no treatment, genital warts are easy to treat, but they can come back and can then be treated again.

 What are genital warts?

-Genital warts are warts around or on the genitals.
-They are caused by the human papillomavirus (HPV).
+Genital warts are quite simply warts around or on the genitals, caused by the human papillomavirus (HPV).
 This is an STI (sexually transmitted infection).
 You can contract and pass on this virus without noticing it, through contact of the genitals, but also through fingers that have been in contact with a genital wart or a used towel or washcloth.
-The warts can form after you have come into contact with the HPV.
-Even if you have no symptoms, you can still infect your sexual partner(s).
-In rare cases, a mother can infect her child at birth.
-The time between infection and development of the genital warts is between 3 weeks and 8 months.

 What forms of HPV and genital warts are there?